May 13, 2008: In response to the issues with SSL keys

 Version 0.9.2

 was released.
-It includes a huge step forward, thanks to the
+It represents a huge step forward, thanks to the

 pilot project.
 See the